terryaney/Documentation.Camelot/README.md

 KatApp Modal Application Lifecycle Events are events that occur during processing of a modal application launched via [rbl-modal](#rbl-modal-Attribute-Details) links.

-Almost always, the `onModalAppConfirm` and `onModalAppCancel` events are going to call an endpoint via an [apiAction](#apiAction) method call.
-Therefore, the traditional `view.on("", function() { })` syntax is not allowed.
-This is because, `apiAction` uses an asyncronous flow and the event handler needs to wait until the endpoint/`apiAction` result is returned before dismissing.
-For that reason, these lifecycle events are hooked up in the KAML via the [updateOptions](#updateOptions) method call.
+Almost always, the 'confirm' and 'cancel' events are going to call an endpoint via an [apiAction](#apiAction) method call then close the modal.
+These lifecycle events are hooked up either the traditional `view.on("", function() { })` syntax or in the KAML via the [updateOptions](#updateOptions) method call.
+Based on how the host and child applications are architected determines which events you will use.

+1. If the host application will execute the code when confirm/cancel selected, use `onModalAppConfirmed` and/or `onModalAppCancelled`,
+1. If the child application will execute the code when confirm/cancel selected, use `onModalAppConfirm` and/or `onModalAppCancel`

 ```javascript
 // This code would be inside the KAML that is being hosted *as* the modal application.